navindex/ci4-modelx/README.md

 **Model** and **Entity** support for

-- Unique keys
+- Alternate keys (unique keys)
-- Composite primary and unique keys (a combination of 2 or more fields)
+- Composite primary and alternate keys (a combination of 2 or more fields)
+- Auto increment field for composite primary key
 - Junction (associative) tables repesenting many-to-many relationships
 - Database views
 - Encrypted fields